bitromortac/lndmanage/README.md

 from the root folder.

 ## Docker
-**Due to restructuring of the project, this option is currently defunct.**

 If you prefer to run `lndmanage` from a docker container, `cd docker` and follow [`README`](docker/README.md) there.